schme/schme.github.io/about.md

 ## Code
 I've been toying with code, tech and similar things ever since I can remember.
-It has had a huge impact in the way I see the world and how I think about most things.
-It has been hard to find a thing to focus in a place with so many interesting problems and areas!
+It has had a huge impact in the way I see the world and how I think about the Universe.
+It has been hard to find a thing to focus on in a place with so many interesting areas and problems to solve!

 <!--## Games-->